Phil Hogan: 1987–1994

-Minister of State and subsequent Chairmanship of the Fine Gael Parliamentary Party
+Minister of State and Chair of the Fine Gael parliamentary party

 Hogan served as Minister of State at the Department of Finance with special responsibility for the Office of Public Works between December 1994 and February 1995.
 However, he subsequently tendered his resignation when a staff member accidentally sent out budget details to a journalist before it was announced in the Dáil.
-At the time, opposition parties described Hogan as ‘the fall guy’ for the budget leaks.
+At the time, opposition parties described Hogan as 'the fall guy' for the budget leaks.
 Hogan was quoted as saying that "he [had] no regrets about his decision to resign.
 My only concern in all of this is to ensure that the integrity of the government is maintained."
 Following his resignation, Hogan returned to a backbench position in the government.
-Despite the controversy surrounding the incident, Hogan was promoted as Chairman of the Fine Gael parliamentary party at the age of 35, a position he held until 2001.
-As Chairman, Hogan had the opportunity to develop the organisational roots of Fine Gael and strengthened the network between councillors and sub-groups within the Fine Gael party.
+Despite the controversy surrounding the incident, Hogan was promoted as Chair of the Fine Gael parliamentary party at the age of 35, a position he held until 2001.
+As chair, Hogan had the opportunity to develop the organisational roots of Fine Gael and strengthened the network between councillors and sub-groups within the Fine Gael party.